Best Camping Accessories

 No one wants to spend an hour setting up a tent that is beyond confusing to assemble.
 By the same token, the average person will want an easy experience when they are utilizing a device as complicated as a GPS unit.
 Of course, you can also look for convenient features that are not necessarily needed but add to the product as a whole.
 Probably one of the most annoying aspects of tents is how much dirt and mud can get inside if you are not careful.
-If a tent does not have a vestibule, which is a dedicated space for you muddy gear, it becomes even more difficult.
+If a tent does not have a vestibule, which is a dedicated space for your muddy equipment, it becomes even more difficult.
 There are a few pointers to keep in mind, however.
 For starters, and this is more common sense than anything, try to rid your shoes of all their much before you enter in.
 Another thing, if you want to leave your shoes inside if there is not a vestibule, then lay down a door matt and place them there.

 Other Factors to Consider